 We have put together a package of everything that you need for your new puppy.

-Routine puppy vaccinations will protect your puppy against: Distemper, Hepatitis, Parvovirus and Leptospirosis.
+Routine vaccinations for puppy will protect your puppy against: Distemper, Hepatitis, Parvovirus and Leptospirosis.
 All of these diseases can prove fatal or leave your dog with serious health complications.
 Your puppy should not go out into public places until 1 week after the second vaccination.

-From 7 weeks of age your puppy can be given their first vaccination.
-At this time you puppy will be given a free health check.
+From 7 weeks of age they can be given their first vaccination for puppy.
+At this time your puppy will be given a free health check.

-The second vaccination will be given 3-4 weeks later (puppy will need to be over 11 weeks of age when this is given).
+The second vaccination will be given 3-4 weeks later (the puppy will need to be over 11 weeks of age when this is given).

 At 16-20 weeks we strongly advise an additional Parvo vaccination.
 Parvovirus has been an issue in the Swindon area over recent years, and this third vaccination is recommended.
 Parvovirus is a particularly virulent virus and is often fatal.